Euthanasia in Mexico

 Legislation on euthanasia in Mexico distinguishes between passive and active euthanasia.
-Since 7 January 2008 the law allows the terminally ill —or closest relatives, if unconscious— to refuse medication or further medical treatment that may extend life (known as passive euthanasia) in Mexico City, in the state of Aguascalientes (since 6 April 2009) and, since 1 September 2009, in the state of Michoacán.
+Since January 7th 2008, the law allows the terminally ill —or closest relatives, if unconscious— to refuse medication or further medical treatment that may extend life (known as passive euthanasia) in Mexico City, in the state of Aguascalientes (since April 6th 2009) and, since September 1st 2009, in the state of Michoacán.
+As of 2024, similar “leyes de Voluntad Anticipada” (advance directive laws) are in force in 14 Mexican states.

 While the exact procedure may vary, the regional laws dealing with living wills —usually called leyes de Voluntad Anticipada— generally require a notary public to witness the instructions left by the patient.